Encryptioncode/graphic-website/README.md

   - takes time in the beginning to load because there are 143 frames
   - has multiple frames from different angles and display them one by one
   - also it takes almost 300 lines of code for the animation and 143 for the image loading
+  - I might just make it a gif

 - Enlarging logo
   - logo enlarges as you scroll and then you go through it